ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 ### Generating your own networks

-Rather than obtaining data on existing networks, you can also create a network using preset rules.
-You can simply generate nodes with random attributes and place them using [Sobol sequences](https://cran.r-project.org/web/packages/SobolSequence/vignettes/sobolsequence.html), ensuring that the points are randomly but also evenly placed.
+Rather than obtaining data on existing networks, networks can also be generated _de novo_ using preset rules.
+You can generate nodes with random attributes and place them using [Sobol sequences](https://cran.r-project.org/web/packages/SobolSequence/vignettes/sobolsequence.html), ensuring that the points are randomly but also evenly placed.

 More sophisticated network models include [Barabasi-Albert](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) or [exponential random graphs](https://en.wikipedia.org/wiki/Exponential_random_graph_models).

-### Graph properties
+### Network properties

-Most networks have basic graph properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity) and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
+Most networks have basic properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity)/homophily and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
 Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) and [centrality](https://en.wikipedia.org/wiki/Centrality), which can be measured in several ways.
-Graphs, especially multigraphs can pose interesting traversal problems, like [Eulerian](https://en.wikipedia.org/wiki/Hamiltonian_path) or [Hamiltonian path](https://en.wikipedia.org/wiki/Eulerian_path).
+Graphs, especially multigraphs can pose interesting traversal problems, like [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_path) or [Eulerian path](https://en.wikipedia.org/wiki/Eulerian_path).
+For statistical modeling, the Exponential Random Graph Model [ERGM] is a useful conceptualization of graphs.

 Depending on its _type_ of data, a network can also have additional properties brought on by the metadata of the nodes and edges, which you can query and model on.